Shopify/bootsnap/README.md

 spend quite a bit of time parsing yaml.
 The majority of that code and data stays the same across many boots.

-BootSnap caches the results of those compilation (as a binary ISeq for ruby, and as MessagePack or Marshal for YAML) in extended filesystem attributes.
+Bootsnap caches the results of those compilation (as a binary ISeq for ruby, and as MessagePack or Marshal for YAML) in extended filesystem attributes.

 This is what a successful cache hit looks like in strace/dtruss: